-Our friends at Planned Parenthood developed some easy tips for this because sometimes starting the conversation can be the hardest part.
+Here are some easy tips, because sometimes starting the conversation can be the hardest part.
 We promise, it gets easier over time.

 - Try using a magazine article or TV show to start talking about sex more generally.
 Then you can work your way up to the stuff that’s more personal to you.